tejaspadavalamane/PortfolioProjects/Cryptocurrency Price & Volatility Prediction/README.md

-# 📈 Cryptocurrency Price and Volatility Prediction
+# 📈 Cryptocurrency Price and Volatility Prediction using Python

 ## Overview
-This project focuses on analyzing and predicting the price and volatility of cryptocurrencies using statistical and machine learning models.
-It leverages historical OHLCV (Open, High, Low, Close, Volume) data from Bitcoin, Ethereum, and Solana to model market behavior and assess forecasting accuracy.
+This project analyzes and forecasts cryptocurrency market behavior using historical OHLCV data.
+It applies statistical models and machine learning algorithms to assess both price trends and volatility for risk-aware decision-making.

 ## 🔍 Objectives
-- Analyze historical trading data of major cryptocurrencies
+- Perform time series analysis on Bitcoin, Ethereum, and Litecoin
-- Model and predict price volatility using statistical and ML methods
+- Predict price movements and volatility using GARCH and LSTM
-- Compare baseline and advanced models to evaluate performance
+- Evaluate model performance using RMSE, RMSPE
-- Provide actionable insights for risk-aware decision-making in crypto markets
+- Generate insights for traders and analysts in crypto finance

 ## 📊 Datasets
 - **Cryptos Used**: Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC)